Nursing and Health Sciences Division

 Provides a theoretical framework for the care of children, pregnant women, and families in a variety of settings.
 Utilizes the nursing process to explore therapeutic nursing interventions and the roles of the professional nurse.
 This course may be a theory or a combined theory/clinical option depending on student learning needs.
 Pre-Requisite: Acceptance to PN-BSN Program or permission of instructor and successful completion of all previous nursing classes with a grade of C or above.

 Synthesizes knowledge from all previous BSN courses; thus preparing students for the provision of safe care during their guided preceptorship experience.
 Knowledge and skills in critical thinking and judgment continue to be emphasized, particularly in relation to preparation for graduation and licensure.
 Expands knowledge regarding NCLEX style test taking.
-Pre-requisite: Completion of all prior nursing courses or permission of instructor.
+Pre-requisite: Admission to the BSN program.

 Provides opportunities for the student to recognize, understand and address a broad range of individual, population, cultural and social phenomenon in the provision of compassionate and supportive person-centered care.
 Specific nursing and healthcare concepts, principles, and strategies will be applied to contemporary issues in unique contexts to address the physiological differences, preferred values, beliefs, world view and practices of the healthcare consumer across the spectrum of care.
 Pre-requisite: Acceptance to BSN program or permission of the instructor.